Edited by Azizi Powell

 Moby’s song “Running” (Original Mix) contains a repeated clip of Vera Hall singing “Woman” [with that word extended.]

-SHOWCASE EXAMPLE: Vera Hall Black Woman
+SHOWCASE EXAMPLE: Black Woman (Wild Ox Moan)

-original version long before moby extracted the vocals and used it for he's song "running".
+This sound file replaces a 2012 one that was previously showcased in this post and is no longer available.
+The summary for that sound file said "original version long before moby extracted the vocals and used it for he's song "running".

 LYRICS: BLACK WOMAN*